do3cc/appliance_status/readme.md

 ### config file

 Link a provided schema file to `/usr/src/app/schema.json`.
 It must contain a valid schema.
-Link a file to which configurations will be written to `/usr/src/app/config.json`.
+Link a local file to `/usr/src/app/config.json` in the docker container.
+The application will write new configurations to this file.
 It will contain schema information and provided values.
-Warning, if the config file does not exist, the -v parameter of docker, will create a directory with that name!
+Warning, if the config file does not exist, the -v parameter of docker will create a directory with that name!
 The value will be under the key _value_.
 See the provided _schema.json_ for an example.